xates/copinicoos/README.md

 # Copinicoos
 Copinicoos is a <a href="https://scihub.copernicus.eu/dhus/#/home">Copernicus</a> satellite image download manager.

+Download your cart from here `https://scihub.copernicus.eu/dhus/api/stub/users/0/carts/0?offset=0&count=150` and save it to `cart.json`.

 Copinicoos can ...
-1. Automate the download of all results in a search query.
+1. Automate the download of all products in a cart json.
 2. Download in parallel processes, for faster downloads.
 3. Manage polling for offline products.
 4. Stop and resume downloads, anytime!